 Unsurprisingly, coauthoring of any kind is far more common after degree receipt than before (since PhD students must publish to coauthor).
 For all cohorts, coauthoring with advisors is more common than coauthoring with classmates.
 But both sorts of coauthoring are on the rise.
-Among the most recent cohorts for which data appear in Figure 14, advisoradvisee coauthoring rates hit 20%, while classmate coauthoring reaches roughly 15%.
+Among the most recent cohorts for which data appear in Figure 14, advisoradvisee coauthoring rates hit 20%, while classmate coauthoring reaches roughly 17%.

 The share of PhD theses citing an advisor's work has also trended upwards for most of the cohorts included in our samples.
-This trend is visible in the advisor citation rates plotted in Figure 15, albeit with considerable cross-school variation and within-school variation over time.
-Citations to advisors have been highest at Harvard, peaking with over 70% of early-2010s theses citing advisor work.
-Citations to advisors increased most at MIT, from an
+This trend is visible in the advisor citation rates plotted in Figure 15, albeit with considerable cross-school variation and within-school variation over

 &lt;sup>16The table is truncated from below at prolific advisor and Nobel laureate Robert E. Lucas, whose many advisees averaged just over 1 publication post-PhD.
-The figure plots data for all 235 advisors in our data who advised at least 30 students.
+The figure plots data for all 236 advisors who advised at least 30 students.